Speaker's MessageMr. Parvez Elahi

 - 2. What is the number of quorum required for a sitting of the House?

-- 9. When was the first sitting of the Assembly held in the present building?
+- 7. When was the foundation stone of the present Assembly building laid?